Nasdanika/nasdanika.github.io/model/core/graph/readme.md

 ./core/graph/pass-through-processing.drawio
 ```

-Graph element processors are wired together with handlers and endpoints:
+Graph element processors are wired together with [Synapses](https://javadoc.io/doc/org.nasdanika.core/graph/latest/org.nasdanika.graph/org/nasdanika/graph/processor/Synapse.html) which accept a **handler** and provide an **endpoint** completion stage:

-* A handler is a java object provided by a processor for receiving interactions from other processors via endpoints.
+* A handler is a java object provided by calling ``Synapse.setHandler()`` method receiving interactions via endpoints.
-* An endpoint is a java object provided to a processor for interacting with other processors.
+* An endpoint is a java object provided by ``Synapse.getEndpoint()`` for interacting with a handler.

 An endpoint may be of the same type as a handler or a handler may be used as an endpoint.
 This might be the case if processing is performed sequentially in a single JVM.